WebReflection/life-diary/README.md

   * unmodified images and videos qualities for enjoying these in full screen
   * interface (ugly but ...)
 100% keyboard navigable, everything should be a *Tab* away
   * automatic *EXIF* data extraction, and possibility to associate data to any entry (currently *title* and *description*)
-  * automatic *Map* discovery when *EXIF* data exists, and its Geo coordinates can be converted
+  * automatic *Map* discovery when *EXIF* data exists, and its Geo coordinates can be converted, modified, or saved

 Most importantly, the content is always local, and beside the *Map* feature, everything should run out of the box within a local network, without ever requiring access to the Internet.